Keerthana-Hub-Tech/Tweet-Sentiment-Analyzer/README.md

 # 🎙️ Tweet Sentiment Analyzer

 An interactive web application that analyzes the sentiment of user-input tweets using the pre-trained **VADER (Valence Aware Dictionary for Sentiment Reasoning)** model.
-Built with **Flask**, styled using **HTML/CSS**, and visualized using **Chart.js**, this project also supports emoji-based feedback for an engaging experience.
+Built with **Flask**, styled using **HTML/CSS**, and visualized using **Chart.js**, this project also supports voice recognition user input for an engaging experience.

 ---

 ## 🧠 Features

 - 🧪 **Sentiment Analysis** using VADER
-- 🎤 Input tweets via a text book oryour voice !
+- 🎤 Input tweets via a text book or your voice !
 - 📊 Sentiment score visualization with Chart.js (Bar Chart)
 - 🧱 Built with Flask (Backend) and HTML/CSS (Frontend)